pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 964 Battling With Kafka

+Kafka it's hard, well I think that  you need time to learn all concepts to mastering it, and this concepts need time to can be learned.

 ##### Day 963 Be Better Person

 This day I feel productive, I read three chapters of my android book, practice android code making and app, and finish my tasks in the work, will a weekend easy.

 ##### Day 962 200 Days Practicing English